rickulland/consGame09/consTrek/README.md

 Under good repair, warp 8 will move about 4 quadrants per turn.
 Chance of substantial collision damage when jumping blind.
 Allow the nav computer to find an empty spot to 'land' in by sending a (warp powered) probe or scan out the proposed course and distance first.

 ### Engine:Impulse ###
-Sublight speed devices (impluse,probe,torpedo) require a clear path to target.
-Looses 'punch' towards the edges of each quadrant, and usually can't reach the next one.
+Sublight speed devices require a clear path to target, loose 'punch' towards the edges of each quadrant, and usually can't reach the next one.

 ### Engine:RCS ###
 The reaction control system keeps the ship oriented and navigable.
-Accepts no inputs, just keep the maintenance up.
+Accepts no inputs, just keep the maintenance up and know targeting and navigation depend greatly on this system.

 ### Effector:Phaser ###
 Aim for the 'ground zero' of a M/AM event.
 Mainly effective against other M/AM systems, some damage to Atomic.
-Do not phase your own quadrant!
+Do not phase your own quadrant lightly!

 ###  Effector:Torpedo ###
 A torpedo is simply a probe with fission warhead screwed on.
 It will detonate on impact or at a defined distance.
 Within a quadrant, torpedos are a most effective weapon, as they can bypass shields to physically damage any system.